 Click on the theater’s name for more information about the theater, and on the show title for more about the individual production.

 (The asterisk *, explained more fully at the bottom, indicates the four theatrical empires that are both on and Off Broadway.
 Listed here are only their Off-Broadway offerings.
-Go to my Broadway preview guide for the rest)
+Again, go to my Broadway preview guide for the rest)

-I’ve put a red check mark — √ — besides a few shows about which I’m especially excited or intrigued.
+I’ve put a red check mark — √ — besides a few shows about which I’m especially curious and hopeful.
 (I’ll only know if I was right to be interested once I see them.)

 425 Lafayette Street and in Central Park.
 Twitter: @PublicTheaterNY